CSCI 6930 (1, 2, or 3 Credits)

 Overview

 The internship course is a restricted elective class, and students will need to apply in order for their advisor to enroll them in the course.
 Students have the ability to choose how many credits (between 1-3) they will enroll in during a given semester.
+However, they need a total of 3.0 credits completed to count it towards their degree requirements.
 Credits cannot be retroactively applied towards the degree.

-Participation in the internship course requires an internship agreement between the student, the faculty member teaching CSCI 6930, and the student’s industry supervisor to ensure that the student is meeting the academic expectations of the internship.
-The faculty member will serve as support for academic related issues that arise and will facilitate a midterm and final assessment of the student’s performance.
+Participation in the internship course requires a submission of professional internship course agreement between the student and their academic advisor, to ensure that the student is meeting the academic expectations of the internship.
+The faculty teaching CSCI 6930 in any given semester will serve as support for academic related issues that arise and will facilitate a midterm and final assessment of the student’s performance.

 The internship course can be taken in any semester that the student is enrolled in a computer science graduate program.
 A student must apply for the course and be approved by the graduate committee in order for their advisor to register the student for the course in any given term.
 Students must adhere to the program deadlines to apply for the course.
 In any given semester the deadline to apply is the first Wednesday after classes begin.
 Exceptions will be considered by the graduate committee if you have an offer letter, not a verbal offer, on the first Wednesday after classes begin.
 In the summer, the program follows Term D deadlines.
 Please visit the academic calendar for more information on when courses begin.